Skip to main content

 Cheapest Isn't Always Best

 Quick reality check before you click "Visit Host" on the cheapest option.
-Cheap hosting works perfectly for some projects and is the wrong choice for others.
+Cheap shared hosting works perfectly for some projects and is the wrong choice for others.
 A $2.95/m plan that handles a personal portfolio just fine will fall over when your ecommerce store hits Black Friday traffic.

 A simple landing page is a different beast than a high-traffic blog or an online store.
 Match the plan to the project, not just to your budget.